 Prior to this role, Goodson served as the director of acute surgical inpatient, critical care and clinical education, the director of women’s and children’s services and clinical education and director of nursing education at TGH.

 Goodson has been recognized with several industry honors, including the Excellence in Management Leadership Award (2004), the Excellence in Nursing Leadership Award (2009) and the Excellence in Education Award from the Florida Organization of Nurse Executives (2014).
 Goodson earned her Bachelor of Science and Master of Science in nursing at the University of South Florida.
 She holds a doctorate in nursing practice and is certified with the ANCC Nurse Executive Board.

 Vice President, Payor & Governmental Affairs

-Steve Harris is the vice president of payor & government affairs at Tampa General Hospital (TGH), a nationally renowned nonprofit academic medical center.
+Steve Harris is the vice president of payor & governmental affairs at Tampa General Hospital (TGH).

 In this role, Harris provides regulatory reimbursement oversight to the organization, supervises payor contracting matters, and represents TGH on issues involving the state legislature and congress.

 Prior to joining TGH, Harris was a senior manager in the KPMG Healthcare Advisory practice.
 While at KPMG, he worked with the firm’s hospital clients in the preparation/review of the Medicare and state Medicaid cost reports, in audit support as a third-party reimbursement specialist, and special reimbursement projects including, graduate medical education, organ acquisition reimbursement, disproportionate share adjustment calculations, Medicare bad debt identification, wage index submissions, and PRRB appeals.

 Harris received a Masters in Health Administration and a Masters in Business Administration from the University of Florida.
 He holds CHFP designation with the Florida Chapter of HFMA.

 Laura Haubner, MD